-As the requirements of our partners change over time so do the details of our projects.
+We also conduct environmental education programs at one primary school and one day care centre in the area.
 We make ourselves available for conservation-focused mini-projects.
-This might include documenting bird of prey nesting sites or the creating a list of micro fauna species in the park.
-In the past we have partnered with a range of conservation organisations like Panthera and academic institutions like the University of Cape Town, Pretoria University, and Bournemouth University.
-Exact project details are also always subject to change due to weather conditions, time of year and animal movements.
+This might include documenting bird of prey nesting sites or the creation of lists for microfauna species in the reserve.
+In the past we have partnered with a range of conservation organisations, as well as academic institutions like the University of Cape Town, the University of Pretoria, and Bournemouth University.
+Exact project details are also always subject to change due to weather conditions, time of year, and animal movements.
+As the requirements of our partners change over time, so do the details of our projects.

-GVI Karongwe’s Long-term Objectives:
+GVI Limpopo’s Long-term Objectives:

 2. Increase local awareness of GVI’s purpose and impact on Karongwe PGR.